28msec/zorba/README.txt

   Installation
   ------------

-  Please see the file called INSTALL.
+  Please see the documentation on the web site or the doc/html folder of the package.

   Bugs and errors
   ---------------